 202 South Main St., Salt Lake City, UT 84101

-Bambara is a place where Salt Lake’s pioneer past and food-pioneering present meet in unique architecture and unique dishes.
+Bambara is a place where the city’s pioneer past and food-pioneering present meet in unique architecture and unique dishes, landing it a spot on our list of the best restaurants.
 Nathan Powers, the head chef at Bambara, created an exhibition kitchen to bring the best of traditional American cuisine into the present with modern flavors and designs.

 In the Bambara building, too, we see the incredible merging of the past with the present in one aesthetic design.
 The great towering arched windows shedding light onto the marble floor that flows seamlessly with the restaurant’s modern design gives one the feeling of grandeur and modernity all at once.

 For something you may not have had before is the Seared Elk au Poivre.
 If you’re a vegetarian or a vegan, fret not!
 Bambara can accommodate you as well with brilliant showpiece dishes carnivores and herbivores alike will appreciate.

 173 West Broadway, Salt Lake City UT 84101

 This spot is easily one of the best restaurants in SLC.
 At Valter’s Osteria, the tastes of old Tuscany meet a modern American sensibility.
 Osteria is a take on an old Tuscan Granary, with homemade sauces and pasta to show for it.

 Valter, the head chef and owner, brings what he learned from his mother’s cooking to the city, where the influences extant have shaped some of the best Italian food you’ll eat anywhere.

 If you go, try the Homemade Gnocchi in Mushroom Sauce.
 Try a dish with Valter’s Mother’s Meat Sauce, especially on the butternut squash ravioli if you want to feel transported to old Tuscany.
 Pay them a visit just east of Pioneer Park and The Residence Inn by Marriott Salt Lake City.